Year-Round Pre- and Professional Training: ages 18+

 (she / her)

 Kathryn Alter attended Interlochen Arts Academy and Purchase College, and obtained her MFA from Hunter College, receiving the Chairman’s Award for artistic excellence in 2020.
 After fifteen years as a member of the Limón Dance Company, Kathryn was named Associate Program Director for the Limón Pro/Launch in 2018.
-She teaches the Limón Company and students of the Limón Institute, reconstructs the works of José Limón, leads workshops nationally and internationally, and was part of the implementation of Limón4Kids in Mexico City as a part of Saludarte.
+She teaches the Limón Company and trainees of the Limón Institute, reconstructs the works of José Limón, leads workshops nationally and internationally, and was part of the implementation of Limón4Kids in Mexico City as a part of Saludarte.
 Kathryn’s choreographic work has been shown across the United States and abroad.
 Her most recent choreographic commissions were created in Fairbanks, Alaska for Northstar Ballet, Arizona for Instinct Dance Corps, and in Réunion Island at the Conservatoire A Rayonnement Regional.
 Around NYC, Kathryn’s work has been presented at the Dimenna Center, Dance at Socrates in Queens, Spring Movement and PSOH at Center for Performance Research in Brooklyn, the American Dance Guild Festival, and at LaGuardia Performing Arts Center.
 She was a 2014 recipient of a CUNY Dance Initiative residency, and a 2018 Dance at Socrates Artist.
 She was also a founding member of Riedel Dance Theater and danced with Alan Danielson and Kazuko Hirabayashi.
 During the pandemic she has been exploring the possibilities of the integration of dance and film and the creation of virtual installations (https://www.kathrynalter.com/be-coming).

 Dancers that recently trained with Limón